iAhmadGad/Hakam/README.md

 Passed: 2
 Wrong answers: 1
 ```
-In case all your code passed all the tests output should be something like this:
+In case your code passed all the tests output should be something like this:
 ```
 Compiling...
 Executing...